-- This happens to Sasuke a lot in Naruto.
+- This happens to Sasuke a lot.
 After he assembles the Hebi, he's attacked out of nowhere by Tobi and Deidara because Deidara has a grudge against Sasuke's older brother.

 - Inverted by Minato / the Fourth Hokage.
 He was so dangerous during the Third Shinobi World War that enemy troops were ordered to withdraw immediately if there was even a possibility that Minato might be near the battlefield.

 - Kenshiro, Rei and the other heroes of Fist of the North Star have no shortage of guys seeking to take them on.
 As these heroes are masters of martial arts that do all kinds of nasty things to the bodies of their opponents, one has to question the judgement of many such opponents.

 - It's a plot point in Berserk.
 The protagonist is cursed with a mark on his neck that draws demons to him like a lightning rod, and while they're no big deal to him, they're decidedly less so to the few well-meaning noncombatants who follow him for too long, as showcased in the second story, "The Brand", which has a priest and his daughter get killed by demon-possessed skeletons after taking him on as a passenger in their wagon.

 - Trigun heavily lampshades the way danger always seems to find Vash.
 Also played with heavy drama with the Gung-Ho Guns, because they want Vash to fight them and willing to annihilate entire towns to make him willing to go for the kill.